reportportal/agent-python-pytest/README.rst

 - :code:`rp_hierarchy_class = True` - Enables hierarchy for class, default `True`.
 Doesn't support 'xdist' plugin.
 - :code:`rp_hierarchy_parametrize = True` - Enables hierarchy parametrized tests, default `False`.
 Doesn't support 'xdist' plugin.
 - :code:`rp_hierarchy_dirs_level = 0` - Directory starting hierarchy level (from pytest.ini level) (default `0`)
+- :code:`rp_issue_marks = 'xfail' 'issue'` - Pytest marks that could be used to get issue information (id, type, reason)
+- :code:`rp_issue_system_url = https://bugzilla.olympus.f5net.com/show_bug.cgi?id=` - URL to get issue description (issue id from pytest mark will be added to this URL)
 - :code:`rp_verify_ssl = True` - Verify SSL when connecting to the server

 If you like to override the above parameters from command line, or from CI environment based on your build, then pass